 Most bathrooms contain a rug or two, which also might prove very appealing to your teething puppy.
 Rather than take a chance of having your puppy chew up your rug (and possibly swallow some of it, which can cause a blockage), temporarily remove rugs from the bathroom until your pup is grown up enough not to chew them.
 Rugs can also be a temptation for a puppy that isn’t completely housebroken yet.
 Most dogs prefer to urinate on an absorbent surface than on hard tile.
 If there’s a rug in proximity, your pup is more likely to have an accident.

 The bathroom trashcan will be a favorite of your puppy, who will have fun knocking it over and throwing the contents all over the bathroom.
 They will probably enjoy tearing up some of its contents, too.
 If they get into it, they may swallow something harmful, like plastic or metal.
 It’s safest to temporarily remove the trashcan from the bathroom while your pup is using that room for his den.

 Puppies love to chew, and any cords within reach may end up in your puppy’s mouth.
 Your pup can be electrocuted if he bites into an electrical cord that’s plugged in.

 Unplug hairdryers, curling irons and other appliances when they aren’t in use.
 For items that need to be plugged in at all times, place the cord up high where the puppy can’t reach it.

 While puppy-proofing your bathroom takes some effort, it’s probably the best room in the house to keep your pup when you’re not home.
 Other options are a crate or doggie play pen, which you can keep in any room of the house.
-But even if your pup has a dog crate or pen, maybe you’d just like to keep him with you when you’re taking a bath or doing your nails.
+But even if your pup has a dog crate or pen, maybe you’d just like to keep them with you when you’re taking a bath or doing your nails.
 If that’s the case, a puppy-proofed bathroom is a great place to be.